ibanFR/semantic-versioning-kata/docs/_explanation/semantic-versioning/semantic-versioning.md

 Each implementation of the LiftButton defines its version in the artifact metadata, following the conventions of its respective ecosystem.

-See [Understand versioning of artifacts] Unit in [Implement a versioning strategy] Microsoft Training Module for more details on common conventions for other ecosystems.
+For learning more about versioning strategies, see [Implement a versioning strategy] Microsoft Training Module.

 [Semantic Versioning]: https://semver.org/